9 reasons why Zambia should be on your bucket list!

 How to plan your stay in Zambia

 When it comes to planning we recommend to use a specialised travel agency to set up your trip in Zambia.
 There are many lodges which don’t offer online booking and planning an individual trip can be quite complicated here.
-When you’re based in Austria like ourselves we can highly recommend the services of Pinto Africa.
+When you’re based in Austria, Germany or Switzerland we can highly recommend the German-speaking services of Pinto Africa.

-The couple Bettina & Luke Evans run Pinto Africa and Luke is also one of the founders of the Tusk & Mane camp in Zambia.
-He grew up in Zambia and both of them lived in Zambia for many years, before going to Austria.
+The couple Bettina & Luke Evans-Leitner run Pinto Africa and Luke is also one of the founders of Classic Zambia (a safari company with four camps in Zambia).
+He was born and raised in Zambia and together with Bettina they lived in Zambia for many years, before going to Austria.
 So you’ll be in great hands with them!
 We can’t thank them enough for planning our Zambia trip and getting us in touch with the “real Africa”.

 Marion & Raffael of thetravelblog.at in Zambia